VDARE: Attempted domain name delisting

+Social media presence and bans

+In August 2019, VDARE's YouTube channel was banned.
+The ban was later reversed.
+The channel was permanently banned in August 2020 for violating YouTube's policies against hate speech.

 In November 2019, The Guardian identified VDARE as one of several white nationalist websites which had remained active on Facebook, contrary to Facebook's stated intention to ban such material.
 In May 2020, VDARE and the similar website The Unz Review were banned by Facebook.
 According to Facebook, the sites formed a network of "coordinated inauthentic behavior" intended to influence the 2020 election via fake accounts.